Where do I send my application?

 Why should I get an Associate Degree?

-Beginning with admission to the Fall 1993 semester, students graduating with an approved Illinois Community College Board (ICCB) Associate of Arts degree are granted junior standing and have fulfilled Northeastern’s General Education requirements.
+Students graduating with an approved Illinois Community College Board (ICCB) Associate of Arts degree are granted junior standing and have fulfilled Northeastern’s General Education requirements.

 Please note: In addition to Northeastern’s General Education requirements, some majors and programs require specific general education course work for admission into or completion of their program.
 For more information, please see Northeastern’s Academic Catalog for your major.